verus-lang/verus/source/docs/guide/src/traits.md

 The rules:

- * `default_ensures` is only allowed on a trait method that has a default body in the trait declaration.
+ * `default_ensures` is only allowed on a trait function that has a default body in the trait declaration.
  * `default_ensures` is checked against the default body just like a normal `ensures`.
  * Callers that statically know the type inherits the default learn both `ensures` and